Caffeinated-Code/FibroTarget-Liver/reports/screening_responses/README.md

 - Sequence models may add a regulatory-evidence column if we have relevant enhancers, ATAC peaks, variants, or promoter hypotheses.
 - They are not substitutes for donor-aware transcriptomics, protein localization, and perturbation assays.

-My final shortlist would come from the intersection of statistics, biology, modality, validation, and safety, not from one model score.
+My final shortlist would come from the intersection of statistics, biology, modality, validation, safety, and current players in this domain and not from one model score.

 ## 07. Cell-Cell Interaction And Pathway Mechanism Discovery